-If you’re experiencing any of the above issues, please contact us right away so that we can get you into our office for treatment.
-We never want you to have to wait in pain or spend time trying to find a dentist who can get you in.
+If you’re experiencing any of the above issues, please contact us right away so we can get you into our office for immediate treatment.
+We don’t want you to have to wait in pain or spend too much time trying to find an emergency dentist near you.
 We’ve got you covered!

 Cost of Emergency Dental Care

-The cost of treatment often prevents patients from getting the quality dental care they need.
-We never want our patients to have to choose between their oral health and their budget, especially in an emergency situation.
-We offer a variety of payment options, including our Carolina Cares Program, CareCredit®, and Comprehensive Finance™, to ensure a healthy smile is always within your reach.
+The cost of treatment often prevents patients from getting the quality of dental care they need.
+We never want our patients to have to choose between their oral health and their budget, especially in an emergency.
+We offer a variety of payment options, including our CarolinasDentist Membership Plan, CareCredit®, and Comprehensive Finance™, to ensure a healthy smile is always within your reach.

 Emergency Dentistry FAQs

 A severe toothache, abnormal bleeding, or a broken tooth are a few of the most common dental emergencies.
 If you’re experiencing abnormal dental pain, you should seek advice from a dental professional as quickly as possible.

 Now that’s a good question.
 Preparing for the unknown obviously has its challenges, but there are some preparations you can do.
 Indeed, dental emergencies are not always preventable, but you can better respond to them if you have the right tools.
 We recommend adding a few dental-specific items to your emergency kit, including floss, gauze, and a small container to transport a broken tooth.
 You should also have our contact information in an easily accessible spot so you can speak with a member of our team immediately.

 In a perfect world, now.
 The sooner you seek help, the better.
 There is a small window of time that a knocked-out tooth may be salvaged, so it’s critical that you notify us of your dental emergency promptly.
 We do everything we can to get you into our office the very same day you call.